skiadas/AppliedStatsCourse/notes/linear_transformations.md

 where $a$, $b$ are some numbers.
 For instance $y = x + 10$, or $y = 2x - 1$.

-We think of $y$ here as a *new variable*, and the equation tells us how to convert values of the one variable into values of the other.
+We think of $y$ here as a *new variable*, and the equation tells us *how to convert values of the one variable into values of the other variable*.

 Examples: